siemens/puppet-pam_pkcs11/README.md

 it cannot currently handle multiple certificates with the same subject, a scenario commonly used for large-scale intermediate CAs.

-On systems using non-NSS CA storage (OpenSSL hash dirs), the module provides the `ca_dir_source` and `ca_dir_sourceselect` parameters; however, they are not supported on the `RedHat` OS family due to a missing script.
+On systems using non-NSS CA storage (OpenSSL hash directories), the module provides the `ca_dir_source` and `ca_dir_sourceselect` parameters; however, they are not supported on the `RedHat` OS family due to a missing script.

 [nsstools module]: https://github.com/jhoblitt/puppet-nsstools